sreilly1977/dlh-cyber_security/threat-modeling-fundamentals/README.md

 # Threat Moddeling Series
 **By Stephen Reilly**

-This is a series of blog posts in which I explore Threat Modelling, divided into four chapters:
+This is a series of blog posts in which I explore Threat Modelling, divided into five chapters:

 | Post | Summary |
 |------|---------|